MenkoyS/MenkoyS/README.md

 💻 +4 years of experience in IT background

-🚀 HTML, CSS, PHP, MySQL, JavaScript, C, Python
+🚀 HTML, CSS, PHP, MySQL, JavaScript, C, Python, Linux/Windows, Powershell

 🌐 Passionate about coding and technos